Heatherlands Forest School Handbook

 It was a really enjoyable morning and the children are looking forward to supporting on forest school Fridays as well as to their own opportunities to learn outside.

-For Yr4's final Forest School session, a very big challenge was completed.
+For our final Forest School session, a very big challenge was completed.
 An enormous 'lucky charm' was made, with some help, by Romeo.
 Let's hope it brings lots of luck!

 At Heatherlands, we have fantastic grounds all around our school building, which we are very keen to make use of!

-This week, children in Year 4 had the opportunity to go out into the woodland area with their class teachers and Miss Smith, who is a Level 3 Forest School Practitioner.
+Children had the opportunity to go out into the woodland area with their class teachers.
 Despite the pouring rain for one class, and the damp and muddy conditions for the rest, the classes all thoroughly enjoyed their time out of doors.
 They didn't let the weather stop them working as teams to design and build dens, and everyone got the chance to toast a marshmallow on a real fire!
 The children learnt how to position themselves safely around the fire, and learnt a dance with actions to keep themselves warm.

-Then, on Thursday, our youngest children who are in Foundation, spent the morning out on the nature trail working with their class teachers, Mrs Lewis and Miss Smith alongside SCITT trainee teachers.
+Then, our youngest children, spent the morning out on the nature trail working with their class teachers, Mrs Lloyd-Christie and Miss Smith alongside School Direct trainee teachers.
 The aim was to introduce the children and trainee teachers to some simple Forest School activities that the children could enjoy and to spread the message of the Forest School ethos.